Conjugate linear perturbations of Dirac operators and Majorana fermions

 is a bundle map, as opposed to a first order differential operator.
 This allows us to prove strong contraction results for eigenspinors; cf. \cites{prokhorenkov_perturbations_2006,maridakis_spinor_2015}.

-In the final section of the paper, we give a few applications of our results: \begin{enumerate} \item We give a short proof of the Riemann--Roch theorem. \item We construct solutions to the (generalized) Jackiw--Rossi equation in higher dimensions. \item Construct a canonical projective space bundle over symmetric powers of Riemann surfaces. \end{enumerate}
+In the final section of the paper, we construct a canonical projective space bundle over symmetric powers of Riemann surfaces and we provide solutions to the (generalized) Jackiw--Rossi equation in higher dimensions.